 When I get back to the house, everything is quiet.
 I walk to my bed and crawl in.
 I send a message to him again telling him I’m home.
 Because I don’t want him to worry.
 I turn my phone on silent before he can answer.
 I don’t wanna hear anyone else’s thoughts tonight.
 I really don’t wanna hear my own.
 He’s going to reassure me, to remind me that I’ve gotten through worse.
 And he’s right of course.
 But I don’t know if I wanna be reassured right now.

 The next day, I’m in bed and my dad comes in the room.
 He looks so tired.
 And hurt.
 It’s my fault.
 He asks me how I’m doing.
 And he really waits for the answer, rather than pushing forward with some rehearsed speech he prepared.
 He tells me then, in that low quiet voice, some of the hurtful things she’s said.
 They sound very much like the mother I know.

 “Am I missing something?” he asks me, and he really wants to know, is really at a loss.
-Right then I wanna tell him that its my fault, that I should have warned him, that there are very few people in the world equipped with the kinda bitterness and evil it requires to deal with my mother.
+Right then I wanna tell him that it’s my fault, that I should have warned him, that there are very few people in the world equipped with the patience it requires to deal with my mom’s issues.
 I wanna throw myself at his feet and beg him to forgive me for allowing him to spend the last four years of his life this way when I knew how it would turn out.